nirgn975/angular-sanic-seed-project/README.md

 ## Installation

-Automatic installation of the project with docker, for development.
+Automatic installation of the project with docker.

 1. In `client` directory run `docker build -t client .` to build the Docker image.
 2. In `server` directory run `docker build -t server .` to build the Docker image.